pitt-crc/wrappers/docs/source/index.rst

    autoapi/apps/**/[!_]*

-Custom commandline applications built by the Center for Research Computing.
+Command applications built by the Center for Research Computing for wrapping common HPC tasks.

 The wrapper applications provide a simplified interface for running common HPC tasks on Slurm based clusters.
-The applications are built specifically for the CRC and are not designed to work out-of-the-box at other HPC facilities.